WildHealth Data Model

 Environmental Source Record

-An Environmental Source Record is the biotic or abiotic tissue from the Environmental Source at time t recovered using a common Collection.
-For example, the water collected from a pond (Event) at site X (Environmental Source) using a device (Collection) to obtain water at time t (Environmental Source Record).
-Properties of an Environmental Source Record include Record Number, Type of Tissue, the Quantity, and the Quantity Unit (see Data Dictionary).
+An Environmental Source Record represents the biotic or abiotic material collected from an Environmental Source at time t using a specific Collection method.
+For example, water sampled from a pond (Event) at site X (Environmental Source) using a particular device (Collection) at time t constitutes an Environmental Source Record.

-A key difference between the Environmental Source and the Group and Animal Sources is that an Event can contain multiple Records of a single Environmental Source (many Collections from the same Environmental Source at time t).
-Instead, an Event can contain a single Record of many Group and Animal Sources (in one or many Collections).
-An Event can only contain a single Environmental Source, but many Records can be retrieved (one per collection).
-On the opposite, many bats can be captured in a mist net (many Sources), but they can only provide one Record per Event (see figure at the end of this section).
+A key distinction between Environmental Sources and Group or Animal Sources is that multiple Records can be collected from the same Environmental Source within a single Event (e.g., multiple Collections from the same Environmental Source at time t).
+In contrast, an Event can include only one Record per Group or Animal Source.
+An Event can contain a single Environmental Source, but multiple Records may be retrieved (one per Collection).
+Conversely, multiple bats captured in a mist net (multiple Sources) can only contribute one Record per Event (see figure at the end of this section).

 Arthropod Source